bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 Now that we know where the system mails are stored, how to read them with basic CLI commands, which programs are sending them and which program is displaying the `You have mail.` message we can improve our setup to never miss those mails.

-My proposition is to manage those mails with [Thunderbird](https://www.thunderbird.net/) because we'll natively receive a visual notification each time a new mail appears.
+I recommend managing these emails with [Thunderbird](https://www.thunderbird.net/), as it provides visual notifications for new messages.

 Here I mention Thunderbird but if you prefer another mail client supporting the IMAP protocol ([Evolution](https://wiki.gnome.org/Apps/Evolution), [Geary](https://wiki.gnome.org/Apps/Geary), [Betterbird](https://www.betterbird.eu/), etc.) it should work too.